 the profile information for the ITS-S that may contain an initial list of maximum appPermissions (ITS-AIDs with SSPs), region restrictions and assurance level which may be modified over time;

-the public key from the key pair belonging to the ITS-S (canonical public key).
+when using the process specified in Section 6.2.3.2 for the initial enrolment: the public key from the key pair belonging to the ITS-S (canonical public key).

 NOTE 2: The process for establishing this information within the ITS-S and the EA is beyond the scope of the present document.